Hall History - From Fox to JMC

 "COPLEY SYMPHONY HALL"

 In March of 1985, a $6 million renovation project, which took six months to complete, employed people who were dedicated to the purpose of restoring the theatre and the pipe organ to its original grandeur.
 Notably, the same Los Angeles firm who had decorated the hall for its 1929 opening, came down to duplicate the decoration during the 1980’s restoration.
 When the "Fox Block" redevelopment was finally finished, the Fox Theatre (subsequently renamed "Copley Symphony Hall") itself was surrounded by the new structures on the block, including the Symphony Towers Office Building, the hotel (most recently the Pulse Marriott) and the much enlarged parking garage.
 A very important point: none of those structures is in direct contact with the walls of the theatre, and so no sound or vibration disturbance from any of the surrounding structures will ever interfere with the sound of the music played inside.

 Since the 1985 re-opening, numerous improvements to the Hall have been made.
-These upgrades to the theatre include acoustically friendly cherry wood floors and risers for the stage, fully modular orchestra shell and stage ceiling units, a "piano elevator", new sound booth and music library facilities, expanded restrooms, a new administrative lobby, completely renovated administrative offices, a new lobby elevator, ADA-compliant railings and new wheelchair seating areas, a renovated backstage elevator, fully digital light and sound systems, the backstage Grosvenor Family Musicians Center, practice rooms, new carpeting and the Revelle Room reception area.
-Copley Symphony Hall is one of the few venues in the world that belongs to the orchestra playing in it.
+These upgrades to the theatre include acoustically friendly cherry wood floors and risers for the stage, fully modular orchestra shell and stage ceiling units, a "piano elevator", new sound booth and music library facilities, expanded restrooms, a new administrative lobby, completely renovated administrative offices, a new lobby elevator, ADA-compliant railings and new wheelchair seating areas, a renovated backstage elevator, fully digital light and sound systems, the backstage Grosvenor Family Musicians Center, practice rooms, new carpeting and a donor reception room.
+Copley Symphony Hall is one of the few "movie palace" venues in the world that belongs to the orchestra playing in it.
 It has proved to be a gem and a pleasure to sit in to hear great music performed superbly.
 It is a true historical treasure for the citizens of San Diego, and a beloved home for the San Diego Symphony.
 A new, major renovation project of the Jacobs Music Center/Copley Symphony Hall is now under way - watch for the re-opening of our beloved home in Fall 2023!

 —Essay by Symphony Archivist Dr. Melvin G. Goldzband with assistance from J.D.
 Smith